 Do it on the opposite side and remove the crankset.
 But just because you can do it now, doesn’t mean you should forget the safety protocol.
 Maintain proper safety measures while doing it.
 And with that, you are done removing the crankset.

 Now that you know the right way to go by, you won’t have to go to the mechanic every time.
 Or you don’t have to think to yourself, oh bummer, I don’t have a special puller.
-So how to remove the bike crank without a puller?
+So how to remove a bike crank without a puller?

 But in case you have no idea what you are doing then go to a proper mechanic.
 Otherwise, follow these steps and you will get your desired result.
 Many pro bikes swear by this top-notch option.